econchick/new-coder/website/_posts/DataViz/2013-01-06-Intro-DataViz.md

 * import a Python file
 * take a raw file and parse its data with Python’s data structures
 * make a simple graph
-* produce a Google Maps-readable file
+* produce a GeoJSON file for mapping

 What else you will be exposed to: